RohitSurwase/UCE-Handler/README.md

 ### Each Log file is named upon App's name so you can identify and distinguish files easily if you have added this library in multiple projects/applications.

-## Example
-Download the example app [here](https://github.com/jampez77/UCE-Handler/raw/master/UCE_Handler_Example.apk)

 ## Getting Started
 Add this library to your Android project and initialize it in your Application class.
-Additionaly you can add developer's email addresses who will get the email of crash log along with the .txt file attached.

 # Setup
 In your Project's build.gradle file: